quist00/carpentries.org/_posts/2024/04/2024-04-08-eoi-auz-nz-carpentryconnect.md

 ---
 Dear All,

 We are hosting the first AU-Aotearoa CarpentryConnect on 23 May 2024, in person and hybridly in Melbourne, Perth, Dunedin and Auckland.
-Our goal is to bring the Carpentries community together to explore and discuss community-led software and data skills training, and capacity building initiatives.
+Our goal is to bring The Carpentries community together to explore and discuss community-led software and data skills training, and capacity building initiatives.
 Please join us!

 We are delighted to open the call for topic suggestions and abstract submissions for
 * Lightning talks (5 mins)